Updated: 17 December 2025

-The region’s popularity is driven by international schools, healthcare infrastructure, and its Mediterranean quality of life.
+The region’s popularity is driven by international schools, healthcare infrastructure, and its Mediterranean quality of life, especially when compared with other European destinations discussed in what are the best coastal areas in Spain for property investment.

 Foreign investors are drawn to areas like Marbella, Estepona, and Málaga not only for lifestyle but also for strong rental yields.
-Demand remains steady from both retirees and digital nomads, ensuring a resilient property market and numerous real estate investment opportunities across coastal regions.
+Demand remains steady from both retirees and digital nomads, ensuring a resilient property market and numerous real estate investment opportunities across coastal regions, particularly highlighted in is Marbella a good place to invest in real estate.

 What types of properties are most in demand?

-Buyers typically prioritize proximity to golf courses, marinas, and beaches.
-According to Engel & Völkers Marbella, properties with energy-efficient designs and private outdoor space sell 20% faster than older homes without modern features — another reason why real estate investment opportunities in Southern Spain continue to grow.
+Buyers typically prioritize proximity to golf courses, marinas, and beaches, similar to trends outlined in are there any golf properties available near Marbella.
+According to Engel & Völkers Marbella, properties with energy-efficient designs and private outdoor space sell 20% faster than older homes without modern features.

 How do property prices in Marbella compare to Estepona?